Essential Gear for Bicycle Touring and Bikepacking

 Fenders (Mudguards)

 Fenders keep you dry and clean on rainy days.
 Most touring bikes already come equipped with it.
-If you plan on cycling dirty roads in the rainy season, bear in mind that the mud can stick between the fenders and the tyres, stopping the wheel from rolling.
+If you plan to cycle on dirty roads in the rainy season, bear in mind that mud can get stuck between the fenders and the tyres, preventing the wheels from rolling.

 Mirror

-Most bicycle travelers do not use this but to me is fundamental.
+Most bicycle travelers do not use this, but to me it is fundamental.
 Knowing what’s coming behind you improves your safety by numbers.
 Have a look at these and see what fits your handlebars.

 Bell

-Another one of my favorite items, a loud bell helps you get noticed by cars, trucks, and people on the road.
-Moreover, it can save you from having to say all those “hello” in countries like The Philippines or Indonesia.
+Another one of my favorite items, a loud bell, helps you get noticed by cars, trucks, and people on the road.
+Moreover, it can save you from having to say all those “hello” in countries like the Philippines or Indonesia, and even in the Indian Himalayas.

 Water Bottles